 Logic

 Learning about logical thinking helps us in two ways: we learn to evaluate and use information better and we learn how to better present information to others to prove our point.
-In other words, we learn to critical think about information we hear or see, and we learn to think better ourselves.
+In other words, we learn to think about information we hear or see, and we learn to think better ourselves.

 Inductive Reasoning